mo12896/facial-analysis-system/README.md

 ### Prerequisites

-To harness the full power of CUDA GPU acceleration during inference, ensure that your machine is equipped with a NVIDIA Graphics Card (GPU).
+To harness the full power of CUDA GPU acceleration during inference, ensure that your machine is equipped with an NVIDIA Graphics Card (GPU).

 ### Installation